HoodStar1/PrepaC/README.md

 - Use **Packing** and **Posting** to continue the workflow
 - Use **Clean** to remove processed files safely

-## Provider prioritization

-The setting **Provider 2 max job size when provider 1 is busy (GB)** now also controls how smaller and larger posting jobs are distributed between providers.

-- When the value is greater than **0**:
-  - Provider 1 prioritizes larger jobs first
-  - Smaller jobs can be handled by Provider 2 while larger jobs are still packing or waiting to post
-- When the value is **0**:
-  - This behavior is disabled
-  - Both providers can process any size job, with Provider 1 taking priority as usual

 ## Notes

 - Designed for reliability and automation